TaisWoman's Ceremonial Sarong

 The motif is called ika which means fish.
 Every clan in Timor has a kanaf or totem from the plant or animal kingdoms along with rocks and water sources.
 The motif signifies that the clan is not allowed to eat that animal but may use this motif in their textiles.

 Warp wrap patterning, floating wrap patterning, four panels stitched together and sewn as a tube, commercial cotton, natural dyes.
-Dyed and woven Rebeka Mellu in Amanuban, Timor, 2019.
+Dyed and woven in Amanatun, Timor, 2019.

 147 x 58 cm / 58 x 23 in